mbadolato/iTerm2-Color-Schemes/README.md

 The Night Owlish Light theme was created by [praveenpuglia](https://github.com/praveenpuglia) based on [sdras](https://github.com/sdras)'s [Night Owl](https://github.com/sdras/night-owl-vscode-theme) VS Code theme.

 The Midnight In Mojave theme was created by [OberstKrueger](https://github.com/oberstkrueger) based on the colors outlined in the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos/overview/themes/)

+The Breeze theme was based on [the Breeze color scheme](https://github.com/KDE/konsole/blob/master/data/color-schemes/Breeze.colorscheme) by [KDE](https://kde.org) and ported to iTerm by [nieltg](https://github.com/nieltg)

 If there are other color schemes you'd like to see included, drop me a line!